Energy in Saudi Arabia: Consumption

 The Kingdom's consumption of its own oil production has steadily increased and it now consumes about one quarter of its oil production (approximately three million barrels per day).
 As of 2012 petrol in Saudi Arabia was sold at a price cheaper than bottled water—approximately US0.50 $/usgal.
 According to Jim Krane, "Saudi Arabia now consumes more oil than Germany, an industrialized country with triple the population and an economy nearly five times as large."
 According to a report by Citigroup's analyst Heidy Rehman, "As a result of its subsidies we calculate 'lost' oil and gas revenues to Saudi Arabia in 2011 to be over $80 billion", adding that "at the domestic level, we believe the only real way to rationalize energy consumption would be to reduce subsidy levels."

+Fossil fuel subsidies in Saudi Arabia have been reduced substantially since 2011.
+In 2016, the kingdom implemented the first wave of fuel price reforms in the 21st century as an initial step towards lowering those consumer subsidies.
+Citizen Account, a program that was simultaneously enacted to ensure targeted subsidies, ensured only lower-income Saudi citizens received financial support for fuels and other goods.
+Reforms of crude oil, fuel oil, and natural gas prices were fixed through 2023.
+Then, an accelerated pace of reform of those fuels' prices took place in 2024 and 2025.
+The faster adjustments of those fuels' prices took place as renewable power generation started to be installed in substantial numbers.
+It has been argued that the advent of renewable power generation has facilitated the accelerated lifting of consumer fuel price subsidies in Saudi Arabia.

 Aramco

 Until 1973 the government did not receive a share of the oil drilled within its boundaries.
 In 1973 the Saudi government gained a 25% share of the interest from Aramco.
 In 1980 the Saudi government purchased nearly 100% of the Aramco oil business giving Saudi officials complete control over prices and production.
 In 1988 the oil company was renamed Saudi Aramco.
 The company is controlled by the government but also has a board of advisors and a CEO.
 The current CEO and President of Saudi Aramco is Amin H. Al-Nasser.